georginarojas/desafio01-module03-ignite-reactjs-spaceTravelling/README.md

 ## Description
 In the first phase of the challenge, a blog was created, obtaining posts from the Prismic CMS.
 On the home page, the user can upload some or all of the posts from Prismic, the user can also access a specific post and read all the information about that post.
+For the second stage of the challenge, were implemented some functionalities like a comments board using Utteranc, navigation properties between the posts, and preview from the Prismic.

 ## Technologies
 - Yarn